What is blended learning?

 What are the most common models of blended learning?

 The majority of blended-learning programs resemble one of four models: Rotation, Flex, A La Carte, and Enriched Virtual.
 The Rotation model includes four sub-models: Station Rotation, Lab Rotation, Flipped Classroom, and Individual Rotation.
+This taxonomy will evolve as the practice of blended-learning matures.
 Read the definitions of the models and sub-models here.

 Blended Learning MOOC